Gauging the Schwarzian Action: Schwarzian dynamics

 \subsection{Interactions}

 Next let us consider going beyond the ``free'' theory.
-Here it is most convenient to describe the ``free'' system by the Lagrangian given in (\ref{Schactn}) which is written in terms of higher order derivatives, rather than that of (\ref{calIzer}).
+Here it is most convenient to describe the ``free'' system by the Lagrangian given in (\ref{Schactn}), which is written in terms of higher order derivatives, rather than that of (\ref{calIzer}).
 This is because the latter formulation generally leads to nonlocal interactions.
-A natural way to include $SL(2,\mathbb{R})$ invariant interactions is to couple the N\"other charges in ${\bf N}$ to some $sl(2,\mathbb{R})-$valued fields ${\bf A}=A_i T^i$.
-In order to ensure invariance under (global) $SL(2,\mathbb{R})$ transformations we should demand that ${\bf A}$, like ${\bf N}$, transforms in the adjoint representation \be {\bf A}\mapsto g{\bf A} g^{-1}\ , \ee so that the trace of products with ${\bf A}$ are invariant.
-In terms of the components $A_i$ one has \be g\,\triangleright =\frac1{ad-bc} \ . \ee Note that this differs from the analogous transformation of the N\"other charges (\ref{Ntrns}).
+A natural way to include $SL(2,\mathbb{R})$ invariant interactions is to couple the Noether charges in ${\bf N}$ to some $sl(2,\mathbb{R})-$valued fields ${\bf A}=A_i T^i$.
+In order to ensure invariance under (global) $SL(2,\mathbb{R})$ transformations we should demand that ${\bf A}$, like ${\bf N}$, transforms in the adjoint representation \be {\bf A}\mapsto g{\bf A} g^{-1}\ , \ee so that the trace of products with ${\bf A}$ is invariant.
+In terms of the components $A_i$ one has \be g\,\triangleright =\frac1{ad-bc} \ . \ee Note that this differs from the analogous transformation of the Noether charges (\ref{Ntrns}).
 This is due to the fact that $A_i$ and $N^i$ are components of dual basis vectors.
 We now easily construct an $SL(2,\mathbb{R})$ invariant coupling term \be2\,{\rm tr}\,{\bf N}{\bf A}=N^i A_i\;, \ee where we utilized trace identity (\ref{traceT}).
 Additional $SL(2,\mathbb{R})$ invariant terms should be introduced in the action in order to obtain nontrivial dynamics, since otherwise the equations of motion resulting from variations of $A_i$ in the total action would lead to $N^i=0$.
 An obvious example would be a kinetic energy term for ${\bf A}$: $\;$tr$\,\dot {\bf A}^2=\frac 12\dot A_i \dot A_j\gamma^{ij}=\frac 12(\dot A_1)^2-2\dot A_0\dot A_2\;,$ where the metric tensor was defined in (\ref{mtrc}).
 Many more $SL(2,\mathbb{R})$-invariant terms can be constructed from ${\bf A}$ and ${\bf N}$.
 For example, one can introduce the quadratic terms: tr${\bf A}^2{\bf N}^2$, tr$({\bf A}{\bf N})^2$, tr${\bf A}^2\,$tr${\bf N}^2$, $($tr${\bf A}{\bf N})^2$.
 We can also include analogous terms involving derivatives of ${\bf A}$.
-Moreover, we can couple ${\bf A}$ to ${\bf f}$ defined in (\ref{boldF}).
+Moreover, we can couple ${\bf A}$ directly to ${\bf f}$ defined in (\ref{boldF}), as ${\bf f}$ also transforms in the adjoint representation of $SL(2,\mathbb{R})$.